 In addition, LRFD provides hazardous materials response to include mitigation and incident management.
-The Department has two full sets of vehicle rescue/extrication equipment.
-The LRFD also has active fire inspection/fire prevention education programs and other fire/rescue related services.
+The LRFD has two full sets of vehicle rescue/extrication equipment, active fire inspection/fire prevention education programs and other fire/rescue related services.
 The LRFD has adopted the International Fire Code (IFC) and maintains an aggressive fire inspection program in an effort to protect lives and property.
-We currently operate out of one fire station, located at 501 Johnson Lane.
+The LRFD currently operates out of one fire station, located centrally at 501 Johnson Lane.

-The current apparatus fleet has 2 fire engines, 1 ladder truck, 1 water tender, 2 brush trucks, 2 ALS ambulances,1 command/support vehicle, 1 chief’s vehicle and 1 emergency response trailer.
+The current apparatus fleet has two fire engines, one ladder truck, one water tender, two brush trucks, two ALS ambulances, one command/support vehicle, one Chief’s vehicle and one emergency response trailer.
 The District protects areas serviced with a municipal water system established and maintained by the Lockwood Water and Sewer District.
-In addition, we protect areas within the district where there are not fire hydrants and therefore, must have apparatus to carry water to the fire area.
-The district and several residents maintain “dry hydrants fillsites” or underground water tanks with capacities of up to 10,000 gallons of water that can be used for water supply during fire suppression operations.
+In addition, the LRFD protects areas within the district where there are not fire hydrants and therefore, must have apparatus to carry water to the fire area.
+The district and several residents maintain “dry hydrant fill sites” or underground water tanks with capacities of up to 10,000 gallons of water that can be used for water supply during fire suppression operations.